waldur/ansible-waldur-generator/README.md

         # Optional.
 If omitted, it will be auto-generated as "Manage projects in Waldur."
         description: "Manage Projects in Waldur."

-        # This mandatory block maps standard Ansible actions to your SDK's operationIds.
+        # This mandatory block maps standard Ansible actions to your API's operationIds.
         operations:
           list: "projects_list" # Used to check if the resource exists.
           create: "projects_create" # Used when state=present and resource doesn't exist.
           destroy: "projects_destroy" # Used when state=absent and resource exists.

         # This optional block defines how to resolve certain parameters from a
-        # user-friendly name/UUID into an API URL, which is often required by the SDK.
+        # user-friendly name/UUID into an API URL, which is often required by the API.
         resolvers:
           # 'customer' is the name of the Ansible parameter to be resolved.
           customer: